dogmatiq/dogma/docs/adr/0007-location-of-examples.md

 ## Decision

-We've decided to move the examples to a separate repository, so that we can provide fully-functional examples that depend on modules/packages that we would not want to have as dependants of `dogma` itself, such as `mysql`, etc.
+We've decided to move the examples to a separate repository, so that we can provide fully functional examples that depend on modules/packages that we would not want to have as dependants of `dogma` itself, such as `mysql`, etc.

 ## Consequences